coldfix/website/2015/05/16/bison-c++11.rst

 their widespread availability makes them the tool of choice for many applications.

-Although, I'm still not *entirely* satisfied in every aspect, the result is probably much better than what could have been achieved with the other C++ parser generators I considered when looking for alternatives.
+Although I'm still not *entirely* satisfied in every aspect, the result is probably much better than what could have been achieved with the other C++ parser generators I considered when looking for alternatives.